 Liquidity risk is the risk that the Group will not be able to settle all liabilities as they fall due.
 The Group's liquidity position is carefully monitored and managed by the treasury function.
 The Group has established budgeting and cash flow planning procedures to ensure it has adequate cash available to meet its payment obligations as they fall due.
+The Group also raises confirmed credit lines with Russian banks to reduce the risk of cash gaps in the event of unforeseen circumstances.
+In September 2017, the Group entered into an agreement with PJSC VTB Bank on the provision of a non-revolving credit line for up to RUR 2.5 billion and for a period of 6 months.
+As of 31 December 2017, the Group has not used any funds within the credit line.
 Management controls current liquidity based on expected cash flows and expected revenue receipts.
 In the long-term perspective the liquidity risk is determined by forecasting future cash flows at the moment of signing new credit, loan or lease agreements and by budgeting procedures.